Sam Brind holds a master's in physics with theoretical physics (MPhys) from the University of Manchester.

 Computers store numbers as binary data.
 When discussing computer calculations, it is, therefore, essential to represent numbers in the binary number system, which uses two as the base.
 The hexadecimal number system, which uses sixteen as the base, is another commonly used number system for analysing computer data.
 Hexadecimal allows binary numbers to be represented in a more concise and readable manner.

 The range of digits allowed by decimal (also referred to as denary) includes 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
 This follows from a more general principle, which dictates that the allowed set of digits for a base-N system are the numbers from 0 through to N-1.

 The example below demonstrates how the digits of the number 3265 represent contributions that sum towards the number: three lots of 1000 plus two lots of 100 plus 6 lots of 10 and 5 lots of 1.

 Any digits placed after the decimal point follow the pattern of the power of ten decreasing.
 Negative powers of ten allow fractional numbers to be represented.

-Bits are the fundamental pieces of computer data but it's more common to think about data in terms of bytes, where a byte is a group of eight bits.
-Hexadecimal is commonly used as it allows a byte to be represented by just two digits.
+While bits are the fundamental pieces of computer data, it's more common to think about data in terms of bytes.
+One byte is made up of eight bits.
+Hexadecimal is commonly used because it allows a byte to be represented by just two digits.
 This allows long binary numbers to be reduced to a much more compact form.

-Hexadecimal allows digits that are ten or larger, this has the potential to be very confusing when written down.
+Hexadecimal allows digits that are ten or larger, which has the potential to be very confusing when written down.
 Typically, the characters A-F are used as a substitute for the digits ten to fifteen.
-Therefore, the range of possible hexadecimal digits is 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E and F.
+Therefore, the range of possible hexadecimal digits is 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, and F.

 How to convert from decimal to binary